Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: Acknowledgements

 \section{Acknowledgements}

 DS thanks Rob Spekkens and Elie Wolfe for useful discussions regarding when proofs of nonclassicality may or may not be robust.
 Early inspiration for this work came from discussions with Rob Spekkens relating to proofs of nonclassicality on a rebit embedded in a qubit.
-We thank Markus M\"uller, Thomas Galley, Caroline L. Jones, and Howard Barnum for a delightful and insightful visit to IQOQI-Vienna where many ideas related to this manuscript were discussed.
-We thank Markus M\"uller especially for helping us recognize that relative tomography of states and effects cannot be captured by simply looking at the spans of their vector spaces, and in particular for coming up with the example in Section~\ref{twodisk}.
+We thank Markus P.~M\"uller, Thomas Galley, Caroline L.~Jones, and Howard Barnum for a delightful and insightful visit to IQOQI-Vienna where many ideas related to this manuscript were discussed.
+We thank Markus P.~M\"uller especially for helping us recognize that relative tomography of states and effects cannot be captured by simply looking at the spans of their vector spaces, and in particular for coming up with the example in Section~\ref{twodisk}.
 We thank also Y{\`i}l{\`e} Y{\=\i}ng, Victor Gitton, and Marco Erba for relevant discussions.
-JHS and DS were supported by the National Science Centre, Poland (Opus project, Categorical Foundations of the Non-Classicality of Nature, project no. 2021/41/B/ST2/03149).
+Finally, we thank the referees for carefully reading this work and providing helpful feedback.
+JHS and DS were supported by the National Science Centre, Poland (Opus project, Categorical Foundations of the Non-Classicality of Nature, project no.~2021/41/B/ST2/03149).
 VR and RB acknowledge support by the Digital Horizon Europe project FoQaCiA, Foundations of quantum computational advantage, GA No.~101070558, funded by the European Union, NSERC (Canada), and UKRI (UK).
-ABS acknowledges support by the IRA Programme, project no.~FENG.02.01-IP.05-0006/23, financed by the FENG program 2021-2027, Priority FENG.02, Measure FENG.02.01., with the support of the FNP.
+This work is partially carried out under IRA Programme, project no.~FENG.02.01-IP.05-0006/23, financed by the FENG program 2021-2027, Priority FENG.02, Measure FENG.02.01., with the support of the FNP.
+Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
 Some diagrams were prepared using TikZit and Mathcha.